AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 **Parameters:**

 * START: The start time of the sleep.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm, must be valid and cannot be in the future.

 * END: The end time of the sleep.
-It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm.
+It must follow the ISO Date Time Format: yyyy-MM-dd HH:mm, must be valid and cannot be in the future.

 **Examples:**

-Take note that all sleep entries have an assosciated date.
+Take note that all sleep entries have an associated date.

 All sleep entries with a start time before 06:00 will be taken to represent the previous days sleep.